SalamaAlmheiri/introToIM/midtermProject/journal.md

 ### June 13

-Today I am working on adding the sound and making the balloon stop correctly.
+- Today I am working on adding the sound and making the balloon stop correctly.
+- To make the balloon stop, I added a boolean that is set to false.